MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 ### Audio demos are missing an `asmdef` file (UPM package)

-When importing MRTK via the Mixed Reality Feature Tool, samples and demos are added to the project using the Unity Package Manager UI.
-After importing the Audio demos, the `WindowsMicrophoneStreamDemo.unity` scene will not behave properly.
-This is a result of a missing .asmdef file for the sample.
+When MRTK is imported via the Mixed Reality Feature Tool, samples and demos are added to the project using the Unity Package Manager UI.
+After the Audio demos are imported, the `WindowsMicrophoneStreamDemo.unity` scene won't behave properly.
+This behavior is a result of a missing asmdef file for the sample.

-To work around this [issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9908), please perform the following steps:
+To work around this [issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9908), perform the following steps:

 - Copy Library/PackageCache/com.microsoft.mixedreality.toolkit.examples@[...]/MRTK.Examples.asmdef into your "Assets/Samples/Mixed Reality Toolkit Examples" folder
 - Rename the copied file to Examples